 - a) TP will need to evaluate the adoption level of identified technologies in the Indian MSMEs.
-In addition, the TP will need to factor specific recommendation on improving efficiencies (including resource efficiency) and overall competitiveness of the clusters served, based on benchmarking activities undertaken by the CNM. - b) Based on the findings from the benchmarking exercise, organize specialized and targeted workshops for Indian MSME leaders on leading practices, emerging market trends, issues and challenges in the current system to sensitize them on the changing trends in the sector - c) Organize at least one study tour per year in developed/developing countries with leading automotive industries for relevant TC officials and Indian MSMEs to help gain insights on the leading practices.
+In addition, the TP will need to factor specific recommendation on improving efficiencies (including resource efficiency) and overall competitiveness of the clusters served, based on benchmarking activities undertaken by the CNM. - b) Based on the findings from the benchmarking exercise, organize specialized and targeted workshops for Indian MSME leaders on leading practices, emerging market trends, issues and challenges in the current system to sensitize them on the changing trends in the sector - d) Organize at least one study tour per year in developed/developing countries with leading precision manufacturing and general engineering industries for relevant TC officials and Indian MSMEs to help gain insights on the leading practices.
 Study tours for MSME may be offered at cost to them. - d) Assist the Cluster Manager in promotion of joint product development ventures and technical collaboration with MSMEs in the developed countries by assessing the technical capabilities of the MSMEs involved and providing technical assistance for the joint product development.

-Key Deliverables: (i) Engagement plan for exposure of Indian MSMEs to leading global MSMEs (ii) Benchmarking framework for technology adoption by MSME units in automotive sector (iii) Workshop and Study Tour Plan
+Key Deliverables: (i) Engagement plan for exposure of Indian MSMEs to leading global MSMEs (ii) Benchmarking framework for technology adoption by MSME units in the precision manufacturing and general engineering sector (iii) Workshop and Study Tour Plan